Connection coefficients for classical orthogonal polynomials of several variables: Jacobi polynomials of variables

 \section{Jacobi polynomials of $d$ variables}

 Most of the explicit formulas in the previous section can be extended to arbitrary dimension.
-For $j\in\NN$, let $\wh S^{j}_{d+1}$ denote the subgroup of $S_{d+1}$ fixing $\{1,2,\dots,j\}$.
+For $j\in\NN$, let $\wh S^{j}_{d+1}$ denote the subgroup of $S_{d+1}$ fixing the points of $\{1,2,\dots,j\}$.
 Then similarly to Lemma~\ref{lem:2d-in-3d}, we see that the connection coefficients for $\tau\in \wh S^{j}_{d+1}$ can be computed from the connection coefficients of Jacobi polynomials in $d-j$ variables.

 \begin{prop} For $\tau\in \wh S^{j}_{d+1}$ we have

 where $c_{\bnu^{j+1},\bmu^{j+1}}^{\tau}(\bka^{j+1}, n-|\bnu_j|)$ are the connection coefficients for Jacobi polynomials on the simplex $T^{d-j}$ in the variables $y_{j+1},y_{j+2},\dots,y_{d}$ with parameters $\bka^{j+1}=(\kappa_{j+1},\kappa_{j+2},\dots,\kappa_{d+1})$.
 Moreover, formula \eqref{eq:fix-first} holds also for the normalized connection coefficients. \end{prop}